 General health greatly influences a variety of factors that affect deer antler growth, such as feed intake and hormone production.
-If your deer are laboring under a parasite load (internal or external), clinical or sub-clinical disease challenges, or have been injured, antler growth will be negatively affected no matter how nutritious the feed because nutrition will be siphoned off to deal with these other issues.
+If your deer are laboring under a parasite load (internal or external), clinical or sub-clinical disease challenges, or have been injured, antler growth will be negatively affected no matter how nutritious the feed.
+This is because nutrition will be siphoned off to deal with these other issues.
 Good management must go hand-in-hand with nutrition to get optimum results.

 Deer habitat and antler growth

 Environmental conditions are also a factor.
 Climate can affect how much time a deer spends eating, moving around, resting, etc. It also impacts how much energy it expends just staying warm or cooling down.
 Stressors such as traffic or roaming dogs can upset deer, raising blood levels of the stress hormone cortisol and negatively impacting feeding behavior and nutrient usage.
 Even something like an improper feeder design can affect how much a deer will eat.

 Water availability is critical.
 Research has shown that in many species of ruminants, if water intake is reduced even minimally, food intake drops also.
 Water must be fresh, clean, available, and away from stressors that might inhibit a deer’s water intake.
 Maximizing water intake will help maximize feed intake.

 Genetics, of course, are very important.
 If a buck is genetically programmed to be average, then the best feed in the world will make him only average.
 Keep in mind, however, that a lesser feed will allow him to be only less than average.
 However, a buck genetically programmed to have a superior rack will not achieve that growth without optimal nutritional support.
 If you want your bucks to achieve their genetic potential, then you must feed them accordingly.